-Name of Associate Company Country of Incorporation Principal Activity Balance Date Beneficial Interes t in Ordinary Shares at 1 December - 2021 % 2020 % BC Petroleum Sdn Bhd Malaysia Dormant 31 December 48 48
+Name of Associate Company Country of Incorporation Principal Activity Balance Date Beneficial Intere st in Ordinary Shares at 31 December 2022 % 2021 % BC Petroleum Sdn Bhd Malaysia Dormant 31 December - 48

 The Group's interest in the associate companies is accounted for using the equity accounting method.
-The Company is currently in the process of being liquidated.
+The Company was liquidated in September 2022.

-Note 22.
+Note 21.
 Contingent Liabilities